jcamposforner/jcamposforner.github.io/_posts/2025-10-27-local-tangent-plane.md

 touches the Earth's surface.

 For example, a **[vehicle’s body frame](/posts/body-frames/){:target="_blank"}** can be expressed relative to an LTP origin, allowing its **position and attitude** to be represented in a local reference frame.
-This makes it easy to compute distances, headings, and orientations without dealing with the curvature of the Earth.

 ## LTP Orientation

 The orientation of a LTP is defined by how its axes are aligned relative to the Earth’s surface at the origin.
 Each axis pointing to the geodetic directions **(North, East, Up/Down)** at that point.

-Imagine the LTP as a flat sheet of paper resting on the Earth at the origin, oriented to match cardinal directions.
+Imagine the LTP as a flat sheet of paper resting on the Earth at the origin.

 ![compass](/assets/img/navigation/local-tangent-plane/compass.png)